-Jul 10, 2021 | 3 Steps To Find Your Edge in the Job Market: On The Ontology of Value Model
+Jul 10, 2021 | 3 Steps To Find Your Edge in the Job Market: On The Ontology of Value Model.

-The Primary Currency vs the Secondary Currency
+The Primary Currency vs the Secondary Currency.

 Do you feel that career management is challenging for you?
 That you didn’t develop your full potential as a professional just yet?
 That despite your best every single day, you can’t spread your wings?
 And, regardless of how much heart and effort you put into your work, you are still undervalued in the job market?
 That others get promoted faster, and are given more responsibility than you?
 Well, if experience this type of resistance in the job market, there is a plausible explanation for it.
 Namely, you might have low self-awareness in terms of what type of value-builder you are.
+And you have might low awareness what to do for your professional development.

 When we look for jobs, we often think, “How to improve my situation?
-How to find a job that will pay me more (per hour of my time?).”
-Although this common career management dilemma sounds rational, it can lead to checkmating yourself as a professional.
+How to find a job that will pay me more (per hour of my time?) ” Although this common career management dilemma sounds rational, it can lead to checkmating yourself as a professional.
 Here is why.

 There are, in fact, two currencies floating in the job market: value and money.
 The market of white collar jobs is a complex ecosystem in which value flows through society like water across the globe.
 And, money follows this stream of value.
 In this landscape, we have the value sources, the basins of value, and the pumps (Fig. 1).